ktraister-cribl/terraform-provider-criblio/docs/resources/source.md

 - `connections` (Attributes List) Direct connections to Destinations, and optionally via a Pipeline or a Pack (see [below for nested schema](#nestedatt--input_grafana--input_grafana_grafana1--connections))
 - `description` (String)
 - `disabled` (Boolean) Default: false
-- `enable_health_check` (Boolean) Enable to expose the /cribl_health endpoint, which returns 200 OK when this Source is healthy.
+- `enable_health_check` (Boolean) Expose the /cribl_health endpoint, which returns 200 OK when this Source is healthy.
 Default: false
-- `enable_proxy_header` (Boolean) Enable when clients are connecting through a proxy that supports the x-forwarded-for header to keep the client's original IP address on the event instead of the proxy's IP address.
+- `enable_proxy_header` (Boolean) Extract the client IP and port from PROXY protocol v1/v2.
+When enabled, the X-Forwarded-For header is ignored.
+Disable to use the X-Forwarded-For header for client IP extraction.
 Default: false
 - `environment` (String) Optionally, enable this config only on a specified Git branch.
 If empty, will be enabled everywhere.
 - `host` (String) Address to bind on.
 Defaults to 0.0.0.0 (all addresses).
 Default: "0.0.0.0"
 - `id` (String) Unique ID for this input